tudordre/GraphQL/README.md

 # README

-This project is a Spring Boot application built with Gradle.
-It uses Java as the primary programming language.
+This project showcases a basic Spring Boot application with GraphQL integration.

 ## Prerequisites